How can you protect your business from ID Theft?

 - Ensure that your account information and security responses are not written where they can be seen or accessed by others.
 If the information must be written down, it should be secured under lock and key when not being used.

 - Never share your User ID, password or other security device information with anyone for any reason.
-If it is compromised, contact us to have the ID and/or password disabled or reset or security device replaced.
+If it is compromised, contact us to have the ID and/or password/device disabled or reset or security device replaced.

 - Secure your computers with a password-protected screensaver that has a timeout feature activated after no more than 15 minutes.